7 Key Tips for Fantasy Premier League Success

 Always think about probabilities.
 Probabilities will help you to evaluate all possible outputs.
 Fantasy Premier League is a chaotic system (like all fantasy games, like almost everything in the universe).

-Applying this approach to the FPL, it is almost impossible to predict output of single gameweek.
-However, the output of 38 gameweeks can be fairly predictably due to Chaos Theory and The Law of Large Numbers.
+Applying this approach to the FPL, it is almost impossible to predict the output of a single gameweek.
+However, the output of 38 gameweeks can be fairly predictable due to Chaos Theory and The Law of Large Numbers.

 Of course, there will be a lot of variance, but you should always have a bigger picture in mind.
-Long term predictions are most accurate predictions in FPL.
+Long-term predictions are the most accurate predictions in FPL.

 6. Optimize, optimize, optimize